Industry Assistant Professor

 Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas.
-She has a Masters from The Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts.
+She has an MPS from the Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts.

 Master of Professional Studies, Interactive Telecommunications